Skip to main content

 2.1 OVERVIEW

-2.2 PRINCIAPL REGULATIONS AND REQUIREMENTS
+2.2 PRINCIPAL REGULATIONS AND REQUIREMENTS

 The principal regulations affecting the navigation of craft towage tugs that should be held onboard the vessel are: